 - SPDR S&P Oil & Gas Equipment & Services ETF (XES)

 Mortgage interest rates remain extremely low, making the real estate industry an appealing place to invest.
 Because borrowing money is so cheap right now, more people are choosing to buy real estate.

 Real Estate Investment Trusts provide an easy way for people to invest in real estate, without having to buy a property themselves.
 Instead, you buy into a trust with other investors to fund a real estate project.

 Co-founder of Fundamental Income in Phoenix, Chris Burbach recommends investing in net-lease REITs.
 Net-lease means a property is leased to single tenants, who pay rent and property expenses.
 He says they deliver higher dividend yields and better growth than typical REITs.
-Investors can also expect rent increases which will grow cash flow making REITs one of the best investments in 2020.
+Investors can also expect cash flow in certain markets, which makes REITs one of the best investments in 2021.

 REITs to Consider:

 - Global Net Lease (GNL)

 - WP Carey Inc. (WPC)

 - Pacer Benchmark Industrial Real Estate SCTR ETF (INDS)

 - STORE Capital (NYSE:STOR)